Craig Scriven | Assistant Coach / Camp Director

 Luke Baxter | Volunteer Coach

-Baxter officially joined the Creighton women's soccer staff in the spring of 2016, taking on the role of the volunteer assistant coach.
+Luke Baxter joined the Creighton women’s soccer staff in the spring of 2016, taking the role of the volunteer assistant coach.
 Luke specifically works with the goalkeepers.